carpentries-incubator/ML_with_AWS_SageMaker/episodes/Interacting-with-code-repo.md

 ```

 ## Step 3: Convert json .ipynb files to .py
-We'd like to track our notebook files within our AWS_helpers fork.
+We'd like to track our notebook files within our repo fork.
 However, to avoid tracking ipynb files directly, which are formatted as json, we may want to convert our notebook to .py first (plain text).
 Converting notebooks to `.py` files helps maintain code (and version-control) readability and minimizes potential issues with notebook-specific metadata in Git history.

 #### Benefits of converting to `.py` before Committing
 - **Cleaner version control**: `.py` files have cleaner diffs and are easier to review and merge in Git.